khanelizah7-arch/elizahkhan7/README.md

 # elizahkhan7
-this is my first repository.
+this is my first Git Repository.
+Author - Elizah Khan